The Pursuit of Work-Life Balance: Step Back to the Shore

 Sharon Graham, the Executive Director of Career Professionals of Canada shares that, “I am most successful when I ‘blend’ my entrepreneurial life with my personal life.
 I am doing what I love and so the lines between work and personal life are blurred.”

 Maureen McCann of Promotion Career Solutions agrees that she doesn’t balance.
 She also blends.
-In her post Don’t Balance.
-Blend! she recommends that we “stop trying to balance a myriad of unconnected goals from different areas of life, whether they involve family, finances, fitness, career, or love.
+In her post Instead of Work-Life Balance, Learn to Live a Blended Life she recommends that we “stop trying to balance a myriad of unconnected goals from different areas of life, whether they involve family, finances, fitness, career, or love.
 Instead, blend your goals into one incredibly fulfilling and rewarding life.”

 The strategies needed to succeed in both work and life will certainly vary from person to person, but to help ease stress Sharon recommends regular work breaks to spend time with the people in your life.
 In addition she shares her personal strategy for keeping things well blended: “I purposely schedule ‘tea time’ at the end of the day, just to relax and take a breather.
 When I feel happy and healthy, I find that I am vastly more productive.
 Blending work and life allows me to best meet the needs of my family and my community of practitioners.”

 CPC’s website manager, Janet Barclay, shares a similar strategy: “I manage work/life balance by stopping work at 5 pm every day and closing my office door.
 On weekends I often find myself at my computer by default, so I need to plan personal activities such as family visits, lunch with friends, or mini photography expeditions to keep that from happening.
 I also started a personal blog to combine my passion for my work with my leisure activities.”